doxout/stractory/README.md

 delegate the actor's server function to a random worker which will execute it.
 The returned client-handling function will be used to process all connections arriving to the actor.

+# More about running workers

+You can also run workers from other machines

+    stractory-workers --listen 9001,9002 --registry stractory_ip:9000

+By default, workers will load modules from `process.cwd()/node_modules`.
+You can specify a different working dir:

+    stractory-workers --listen 9001,9002 --registry 9000 --workingDir path/to/working_directory

+and modules will be looked up in path/to/working\_directory/node\_modules

 # How is this different than [hook.io](http://github.com/hookio/hook.io)?